Did you know that an iPhone X’s WiFi capability is about 12 times greater than an iPhone 4S’s?

 Did you know that, with the same amount of WiFi, newer devices are capable of much more speed than older devices?

 You’ve probably noticed that the further you are from your router, the slower your WiFi speeds get.
 That’s because WiFi gets absorbed by walls and other objects in your house.
 However, not all consumer devices are created equally when it comes to WiFi.
 A fast device could mean the difference between watching your favorite show without issue, or buffering for what seems like forever (especially when you’re on the edge of your WiFi coverage area).

-Luckily, there’s a new feature on the Xfinity internet speed test site that allows you to look up the distinct WiFi capabilities of your personal devices.
+Luckily, there’s a new fearure on our internet speed test that allows you to look up the distinct WiFi capabilities of your personal devices.
 To look up your device’s capabilities, simply enter the make and model at speedtest.xfinity.com/devicespeed.
 You can also compare your device’s expected speed to those of similar devices and see how it stacks up.

 The tool will also autodetect most mobile phones, tablets, and other portable devices, giving you information about your specific device within moments.

 Device speeds explained

 Ever wonder why your internet speed test result is lower than your plan speed?

 Xfinity’s plans are built to support the needs of many bandwidth hungry devices at the same time – sometimes too much bandwidth for a single device to handle.
 Think of it like a network of highways: one super highway connects the Internet to your home (this is the speed you buy from Comcast), and from there it branches off into smaller highways that lead to your respective devices.

 *The Xfinity speed test is measuring the “smaller” highway (device speed), not the “super” highway (plan speed), so results are often lower, and will vary by device.